 Sweep Parametric EQs To Seek And Destroy Problem Frequencies

-This is where we increase the boost of frequency-controllable band (preferably with a tighter Q value) and sweep the band across the frequency spectrum.
+This is where we increase the boost of the frequency-controllable band (preferably with a tighter Q value) and sweep the band across the frequency spectrum.

 As the boost is swept, we listen for any particularly harsh or problematic frequencies that ring unnaturally or unpleasantly.
 Once identified, we actually bring the gain of the band down to produce a cut at the problem frequency.

 Use this technique to find any issues in your guitar or bass signal and reduce the issue by cutting at the undesirable frequency.
-Listen intently to not overdo the cutting!
+Listen intently not to overdo the cutting!